Gambalunga/SamdAudio_CPFS/README.md

 ### Arduino Audio Library for Adafruit Feather M0 Express SAMD21

+### Update: As at July 2023 this library does not function with the current release of the Adafruit libraries and the core software for the Adafruit Feather M0 Express.
+I have tried using earlier versions of the Adafruit libraries without success and for this reason suspect a conflict in the core software.The WAV files are oppened with success but the only sound produced is a continuous ratchet sound and the code seems to loop and eventually block the serial USB thereby requiring a reset of the card.
+Since the library in a slightly different form functions with an SD card the issue would seem to relate to the use of the SPIFlash memory and/or Library.

+If anyone is able to get it functioning I would appreciate hearing about it.

+Gambalunga

 A branch of the SamdAudio library https://github.com/hydronics2/SamdAudio/ that has been updated to function with the current Adafruit_SPIFlash library https://github.com/adafruit/Adafruit_SPIFlash

 This polyphonic library allows you to play WAV files from SPI Flash to the 10bit DAC of a SAMD21 (Pin A0 on many boards).